Purr-fect Pairs Alphabet Games

-This alphabet matching activity is purr-fect for practicing uppercase and lowercase pairs – an important early literacy skill – or playing THREE different literacy games!
+These alphabet matching games are purr-fect for practicing uppercase and lowercase pairs – an important early literacy skill.
+Print it once and play THREE different ways!

 I printed my cards on cardstock and then laminated them for extra durability.